ycatch/mameblock.js/docs/libraries.md

 v0.9.4

-This is nested sortable most important parts MameBlock and Soramame.Block.
+This is nested sortable, most important parts MameBlock and Soramame.Block.

 It is not jquery-UI sortable.